monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

 :::tip Integrated Help
 Most triggers, actions and their parameters have hints (little blue ℹ️ icons) you can hover over with more information about them.
 :::
-## Add the ImageAnnotator Action
+## Add the YoloImageAnnotator Action
-1. We need a way to run the 'Image Annotator' plugin we just installed.
+1. We need a way to run the 'Yolo Image Annotator' plugin we just installed.
 To do this we add an *Analyze* action to the 'Image Copied Trigger' by right-clicking the green circle on right in the *Action Designer* view and selecting *Add->Analyze* from the *Add Action* pop-menu.
 2. The new 'Analyze1' action will become selected and shown with an arrow pointing to it from the 'Image Copied Trigger'.
 3. Let's rename it to 'Analyze Image Objects' back in *Action Properties*.
-4. Now to use the Image Annotator, click the *Component Selector* for the **Analyzer** parameter and select *Image Annotator->Default Annotator*.
+4. Now to use the Yolo Image Annotator, click the *Component Selector* for the **Analyzer** parameter and select *Yolo Image Annotator->Default Annotator*.
 5. Finally we'll set the **Confidence** *parameter* to 0.5 using the slider.
 This will help filter out false-postives from annotator.
 <p class="figure narrow"><img src={require('/img/auto_tag_ann_props.png').default} /></p>
 :::tip Plugin Presets